Overview

 - 2025: 6.00% (first cuts)

-The range over a decade was 4%–6.5% — a 2.5 percentage point swing.
-This means a floating rate borrower who took a loan in 2020 at 7.5% saw their rate rise to roughly 9.5% by 2023, and has since seen it partially fall back.
-The worst-case increase was manageable for borrowers with standard income growth.
+That's a 2.5 percentage point swing across a decade.
+A floating rate borrower who took a loan in 2020 at 7.5% watched their rate climb to roughly 9.5% by 2023, then partially fall back since.
+The worst-case increase stayed manageable for borrowers with normal income growth.

 Free Prepayment: The Structural Advantage

-The RBI mandates that banks cannot charge prepayment penalties on floating rate home loans for individual borrowers.
-This is a significant advantage.
+The RBI bars banks from charging prepayment penalties on floating rate home loans for individual borrowers, and that matters more than it sounds.

-Fixed rate loans typically charge 2–5% of outstanding principal as a foreclosure penalty.
-On a Rs 60 lakh outstanding balance, a 3% charge is Rs 1.8 lakh — paid just for the privilege of closing your loan early.
-Floating rate borrowers face no such charge.
+Fixed rate loans typically charge 2-5% of outstanding principal as a foreclosure penalty.
+On a Rs 60 lakh outstanding balance, a 3% charge comes to Rs 1.8 lakh, paid just to close the loan early.
+Floating rate borrowers face none of that.

-This means every bonus, windfall, or surplus can go directly toward principal reduction, compounding your interest savings.
+Every bonus, windfall, or surplus can go straight toward principal reduction this way, compounding your interest savings.
 Use the Loan Prepayment Calculator to see exactly how much each lump sum saves over your remaining tenure.

 The Numbers Side by Side